-When "C" appears on the display, drive the vehicle at 5 mph (8 km/h) or less in a circle until a direction is displayed.
+"C" appears on the compass display.

+3 Drive the vehicle at 5 mph (8 km/h) or less in a circle until a direction is displayed.

 If there is not enough space to drive in a circle, drive around the block until the direction is displayed.